The modern standard for measuring how loud your mix actually feels — not just how high the meters peak.

 Common loudness targets

-Spotify and Apple Music generally normalize near -14 LUFS integrated.
+Spotify states a -14 LUFS integrated reference for loudness normalization.
+Apple Music's Sound Check adjusts playback loudness too, but Apple publishes no fixed public target -- treat -14 LUFS as a streaming reference point, not a universal rule.
 Club and dance masters often aim hotter (-8 to -10 LUFS) knowing some playback systems will not apply the same normalization.

 The right target depends on genre and intent.
 The mistake is guessing — measure, compare, and adjust with meters you trust.